 2. How to Calculate the True Strength Index TSI?

-While modern trading platforms calculate the TSI for us automatically, understanding the calculation behind the formula helps us appreciate why it is so effective at filtering out market noise.
+While modern trading platforms calculate the TSI for us automatically, understanding the calculation behind the formula helps traders appreciate why it is so effective at filtering out market noise.
 The calculation involves a multi-step process designed to smooth raw price data.

 The core formula is as follows: